getml/getml-relbench/README.md

 We offer two methods to deliver the €100 gift: through [GitHub Sponsors](https://docs.github.com/en/sponsors/receiving-sponsorships-through-github-sponsors/about-github-sponsors-for-open-source-contributors) or via [PayPal](https://paypal.com).
 * We will contact you using the email address associated with your commit to gather the necessary details.
-* If you are using [GitHub’s privacy feature](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) to keep your email private, or if you prefer us to contact you at a different email address, please follow these steps:
+* If you are using [GitHub's privacy feature](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) to keep your email private, or if you prefer us to contact you at a different email address, please follow these steps:
    1. To ensure the reward is delivered to the correct person without requiring you to publicly share your email address, use our [encryption tool](https://getml.com/relbench/encrypt) to securely encrypt your email.
    2. Include the encrypted email address in your PR.
 This method allows us to maintain your privacy while verifying the recipient.